 Improper Use Penalties

 The University retains the right to unilaterally limit access to the information technology environment for improper use or for any other reason.
-All procedures, hearings, evaluations and investigations are at the discretion of the University and need not be provided in any particular situation.
-Neither the following subsections nor this policy grant Users any right to access Friends University computers and network systems under its control or any right to a review by hearing or investigation when the University denies access to its information technology environment.
+All procedures, hearings, evaluations, and investigations are at the discretion of the University and need not be provided in any particular situation.
+Neither the following subsections nor this policy grant Users any right to access Friends University computers and network systems under their control or any right to a review by hearing or investigation when the University denies access to its information technology environment.

 - Any violation of these policies should be reported to the head of the Information Technology department.
 If unavailable, report the violation to one of the following: VP of Administration and Finance or the President’s Office.

 - In the situation of a student violation, the head of Student Affairs will be contacted for possible disciplinary action under these guidelines.

 - Friends University recognizes the occasional use of networks and computer systems for personal matters, however, this should be limited to no more than 10% of business usage per IRS rules and regulations.
 In the situation of employee violations, the Office of Human Resources will be contacted.